Recycle Works - Central

 - Cooking Oil - Cooking oil must be secured in a non-returnable, lidded container.
 Only liquid cooking oil will be accepted.
 No grease or solid fats will be accepted.

-- Motor Oil and Oil Filters - Items must be packaged in non-returnable, plastic containers no larger than 2 gallon capacity.
+- Motor Oil and Oil Filters - Motor oil must be packaged in a clean, non-hazardous, non-returnable, plastic container no larger than 2 gallon capacity.
+Motor oil in bleach, pesticide or other potentially hazardous containers will not be accepted.
 There is a limit of 25 quarts accepted per visit.
 Oil and transmission fluid may be mixed.
 However, if there are cleaning fluids or solvents in the oil, please call 636-949-1800 for information.

 - Plastic - all plastics except plastic bags, plastic films, PVC and/or vinyl siding are accepted.
 Larger plastics, such as large plastic toys and play houses, are accepted if they are cut into smaller pieces.

 - Sealed Tanks - when completely emptied of gas or liquid and cut in half, empty tanks are accepted.

 St. Charles County requires a per unit collection fee for the following items:

 - CPU Only - $5